mxzargaran/estimating_obesity_levels_based_on_eating_habits/README.md

 ## Research Question
 **Which lifestyle and dietary habits contribute most to obesity?**

+Can This Dataset Answer Our Research Question?
+- **Yes.** The dataset provides demographic information, physical conditions, and lifestyle habits, which are relevant factors for obesity prediction.

 ## Dataset Information
 - **Source:** [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition)